 If you need to reduce the percentage you’re borrowing, you can do this by either borrowing less or getting a higher credit limit so the amount you’re borrowing is a smaller percentage of it.
 This could mean taking out a new credit card – but make sure you don’t apply for lots of credit in a short space of time because this could hurt your credit score.

 If you want a credit limit increase, you can ask your credit card provider for one.
 You may be able to do this through your banking app, online banking account or over the phone.
 Your provider will look at how you’ve used your card and other credit when making a decision.
 Depending on your history, it may agree to the increase you suggest, offer a smaller rise or turn you down altogether.
 If it does say no, you should wait a while before asking again.
+Making multiple credit applications can damage your credit report, and you may not need to anyway as some credit card providers will automatically increase your credit limit after a period of time.

 Yes.
 If you don’t want to be tempted by a large credit limit or want to increase your chances of getting other credit, such as a loan or mortgage, you can ask for your credit limit to be reduced.